dalong0514/readnotes/20190106计算原文/2019023Core-Java-PartA11Ed/2019023Core-Java-PartA0401.md

 Static fields and methods have the same functionality in Java and C++.
 However, the syntax is slightly different.
 In C++, you use the :: operator to access a static field or method outside its scope, such as Math::PI.

 The term「static」has a curious history.
 At first, the keyword static was introduced in C to denote local variables that don't go away when a block is exited.
 In that context, the term「static」makes sense: The variable stays around and is still there when the block is entered again.
 Then static got a second meaning in C, to denote global variables and functions that cannot be accessed from other files.
 The keyword static was simply reused to avoid introducing a new keyword.
-Finally, C++ reused the keyword for a third, unrelated, interpretation—to denote variables and functions that belong to a class but not to any particular object of the class.
+Finally, C++ reused the keyword for a third, unrelated, interpretation — to denote variables and functions that belong to a class but not to any particular object of the class.
 That is the same meaning the keyword has in Java.

 4.4.3 静态方法